ADGM introduces guiding principles on whistleblowing

 - Culture: supporting a whistleblowing program with an organisational culture of trust and transparency.

-Commenting on the introduction of the Guiding Principles on Whistleblowing, Emmanuel Givanakis, Chief Executive Officer of the FSRA said: “In line with global movements in favour of ever-increasing transparency and corporate accountability, strong and effective whistleblowing frameworks are considered a hallmark of good governance and risk management at any organisation.
+Emmanuel Givanakis, Chief Executive Officer of the ADGM's Financial Services Regulatory Authority (FSRA), commented, “In line with global movements in favour of ever-increasing transparency and corporate accountability, strong and effective whistleblowing frameworks are considered a hallmark of good governance and risk management at any organisation.
 ADGM’s Guiding Principles on Whistleblowing highlight the importance of an ethical corporate culture to build strong foundations to secure the future success of any business.
 ADGM encourages all ADGM entities to review and align their whistleblowing programs in line with these guidelines, in support of the continued growth of ADGM as a leading international financial centre.”